KelvinHere/Milestone-FrontEnd/README.md

 - Width of desktop elements are capped to avoid ugly layout and stretched items at very high resolutions.
 - Hidden QR codes that only take up screen real estate if needed by the user.
 - Footer on main page will hide before it clashes with navigation buttons.
-- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used badwidth and speed up site load times over mobile.
+- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
 - Menu items are clickable and give modal with more in depth information about item.
-- Events page enter draw form is available as a modal through a button on mobile or displayed immediatley on larger screens.
+- Events page enter draw form is available as a modal through a button on mobile or displayed immediately on larger screens.
 - Footer images of food items are also a link to the menu page.

 ### Features Left to Implement